rackerlabs/technical-blog/content/blog/2020/2020-12-28-scaling-windows-workloads-in-aws/index.md

 *Originally published in May 2016, at Onica.com/blog*

-On May 12th we held a Lunch + Lab event in Santa Monica, at the Amazon&reg;
+On May 12th, 2016, we held a Lunch + Lab event in Santa Monica, at the Amazon&reg;
-offices on scaling Windows&reg; Workloads in Amazon Web Services&reg; (AWS).
+offices on scaling Windows&reg; workloads in Amazon Web Services&reg; (AWS).
-The agenda included a technical presentation from our CTO and AWS Solutions Architect Kevin Epstein, an interactive demonstration on how to quickly scale large volumes of Windows workloads in AWS using PowerShell and EC2 Run Command, and a discussion on AWS best practices and making the business case for AWS managed services in your organization.
+The agenda included a technical presentation from our CTO and AWS Solutions Architect Kevin Epstein, an interactive demonstration on how to quickly scale large volumes of Windows workloads in AWS using PowerShell&reg;
+and EC2 Run Command, and a discussion on AWS best practices and making the business case for AWS managed services in your organization.